 - Camille Sabella, MD — Clinical infectious diseases; immunizations in healthy and immunocompromised children; undergraduate and graduate medical education.

-The Lerner Research Institute (link) offers fellows numerous additional opportunities to develop a basic or translational research project related to an area of Pediatric Infectious disease.
+The Lerner Research Institute (link) offers fellows numerous additional opportunities to develop a basic or translational research project related to an area of pediatric infectious diseases.
 Area of expertise at LRI include chronic inflammation, innate host defense, sepsis and host –pathogen-environment interactions, various aspects of viral pathogenesis, innate defenses against viruses and cancer, interferon signaling, Toll-like receptor signaling, oxidative stress, transplant immunology, neuroinflammation, and personalized or genomic medicine.

 - Kim Swindell (2006-2009)